sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, there!
-I am Huaxin, an economics PhD student.
+I am Huaxin, a PhD student in development economics.
 I was born in Shanghai and moved to Europe since 2016.
 I graduated with an MSc degree and will kick off my doctoral studies soon.
 I am so pleased to engage in cutting-edge research and teaching activities.
 Besides study, I have visited 17 countries in Europe and Asia till now.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can imagine.